 These books tend to have very little content because the purchaser will fill them up with notes or data.
 Even without excessive content, these types of books sell well.

 As the publisher, you must rely on eye-catching book covers, pleasant layouts, or good market timing rather than content.
-Book Bolt can significantly simplify the low content book creation process.
+This publishing software can significantly simplify the low content book creation process.
 To that end, it offers many important features.

 What Does Book Bolt Offer?